 Session 7 Resiliency, Teen Challenges & Future Success

 -Strengthening Resiliency in Children/Teens

 -Teen Driving Challenges

 Pre-registration is required

-$80.00/family or educator - Includes Parent to Parent Manual and Presentation Handouts
+CHADD members: $121.00/couple - Includes one set of Parent to Parent Manual and presentation handouts

 Join us for a FREE day-long workshop that identifies common ADHD-related learning problems plus practical classroom techniques, interventions, and the latest research to enhance school success for students with ADHD.
 Designed for mainstream classroom teachers, Teacher to Teacher will provide best practice strategies in an interactive, hands-on format.
 Attendees will have the opportunity to discuss solutions to common academic and behavioral problems in a "case-based" format.
 Each attendee will also receive the CHADD Educator’s Manual on ADHD: An In-Depth Look from an Educational Perspective.